intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/UserGuide/hadoop.md

 ### **1.1 Setup for CDH**

-CDH Version: other CDH 5.X, CDH 6.X is not supported
+CDH Version: CDH 5.X, CDH 6.X is not supported

 ---
 ### **2. YARN Client Mode**